eXperiBot Documentation

 Professor Powerbrain says …

 If you give your projects meaningful names, you will be able to find them more easily in the project list later on.
-You can also use the various sorting options.

 Save projects